This article may contain links from our affiliate partners. Please read how we make money!

 Grill Pans

 In general, a grill pan is a better choice than a frying pan.
 Not just because you can grill outdoors but also because it’s that much healthier.
 Foods absorb a lot of fat when fried, even with low fat foods.
-When your steak is grilled however, the fats get extracted from the meat.
+When your steak is grilled using carbon steel however, the fats get extracted from the meat.

 FAQS